Solène Ndama

 Solène Ndama (born 23 September 1998) is a French athlete competing in the 100 metres hurdles, heptathlon and pentathlon.

 Personal life

 Born in France, Ndama is of Gabonese descent.

 Career

 Ndama won the gold medal in the 100 metres hurdles at the 2017 European U20 Championships.
 She also made the final in the same event at the 2018 European Championships but was disqualified in it.

 Ndama won the bronze medal and equalled Antoinette Nana Djimou's 8-year-old French national record of 4,723 points in the pentathlon at the 2019 European Athletics Indoor Championships.

+In November 2025, Ndama was issued with a three-month ban for an anti-doping rule violation after testing positive for cannabis in May 2025.